commercelayer/sanity-commerce/README.md

 ### Configuration Options

+For product and variant attributes, there are some fields already preconfigured.
+Using field names that already exist will **override** the default content model.
+It is highly recommended to check the result of the content model before adding custom extensions.

 The Sanity Commerce Plugin offers flexible configuration to adapt to your specific e-commerce needs.
 Below is a table summarizing the configuration options:

 | Option              | Type                | Description                                                | Example                                      |